Mike-Kirkpatrick/fantasy-football-analyses/README.md

 ![Alt text](./plots/reg_season_avg_weekly_rank.png?raw=true)

 ### Bullshit Wins
 Bullshit wins are an extension of weekly rank.
-A bullshit win occurs when someone wins their weekly matchup but their weekly score was rank 7 or worse.
-That means that the person won despite have a lower score than half of the league.
+A bullshit win occurs when someone wins their weekly matchup but their weekly score was ranked 7 or worse.
+That means that the person won despite having a lower score than half of the league.
 This is considered bullshit because, had you played almost anyone else that week, you would have lost.
 The percentage of bullshit wins is calculated by taking the number of wins that are bullshit divided by your total number of wins.
 Danny tops the chart with 40% of his wins being bullshit.
 ![Alt text](./plots/reg_season_bullshit_wins.png?raw=true)

 ### Shitty Losses
 Shitty losses are the exact opposite of bullshit wins.
 A shitty loss occurs when you lose but had a weekly rank of 6 or better.
-For example, you got the 3rd highest points this week but you played the person who got the 2nd highest points.
-Had you played almost anyone else, you would have won.
+For example, you got the 2nd highest points this week but you played the person who got the 1st highest points.
+Had you played anyone else, you would have won.
 It's a shitty loss.
 To calculate this, I took the number of losses divided by your total number of losses.
 Rob tops the chart with over a third of his losses being shitty.
 ![Alt text](./plots/reg_season_shitty_losses.png?raw=true)

 ### Poor Coaching
 I wanted to get a measure of coaches giving up, being lazy and basically just not caring.
 Think of starting someone on IR, starting someone that's on bye or forgetting to roster a position entirely.
-Unfortunately, NFL FF doesn't save all of the player history.
-So, I had to settle for analyzing how often you rostered a position that got 0 or fewer points.
-Matt Smith tops the charts across all seasons and for the last 5 seasons.
-Matt Cicneros is also consistenly high.
+Unfortunately, NFL FF doesn't save all of the player history, so I had to settle for analyzing how often you rostered a position that got 0 or fewer points.
+Our fabulous Commisioner tops the chart (shame!).
 On the other end of the spectrum, Alex and Rob do a consistently good job at setting their lineup.
 ![Alt text](./plots/reg_season_poor_coaching.png?raw=true)

 ### Bench Composition